NickHeiner/list-gh-projects/README.md

 There are a few small visual bugs.
 For instance, the main search box has an unsightly black border on the left and top sides.

 ### Responsive Design
+A proper responsive design starts with the smallest supported screen size, and adds content progressively.
+In contrast, I designed for my 15" Macbook screen, and put in a few patches to make it less appalling on mobile.

 ### Offline
+create-react-app adds uses a plugin to cache static assets with a service worker.
+I could have also used this to cache GH API requests, but that would have required ejecting create-react-app, which would have made the project much more complicated.
+Instead, I just used `localStorage`.
+This basically works, although is fairly coarse-grained as a caching mechanism.
+In particular, we're caching entire org data sets, which are composed of many API request responses.
+This may lead to some annoying edge cases that we would not experience if we were caching on a per-request level.
+Doing the caching in the service worker also has the benefit of being completely encapsulated from the rest of the app.

+Additionally, if I had used the service worker, I could have kept images from GitHub avatars working offline as well.

 ## Things I'd Add If I Had More Time
 ### Tests